Terrence Romeo: San Miguel Beermen (2019–2024)

 On December 16, 2018, He was traded to San Miguel Beermen, in exchange for Brian Heruela and David Semerad.
-In his first game with the Beermen, Romeo recorded 7 points and 4 assists in just 11 minutes of playing time but lost to the Columbian Dyip, 124–118.
+In his first game with the Beermen, Romeo recorded 7 points and 4 assists in 11 minutes of playing time in a 124-118 loss to the Columbian Dyip.

-In Game 2 of the 2019 Commissioner's Cup Finals, Romeo came off the bench and scored 29 points and made 6 3-pointers in a 127-125 double overtime win.
+In Game 2 of the 2019 Commissioner's Cup Finals, Romeo came off the bench and scored 29 points and made six 3-pointers in a 127-125 double overtime win.

 On September 20, 2023, Romeo signed a two-year contract extension with the team.

 Terrafirma Dyip (2024–2025)

 On November 25, 2024, Romeo was traded to the Terrafirma Dyip along with Vic Manuel for Andreas Cahilig and Juami Tiongson.
 He remarked that this is one of his saddest moment in career but nevertheless committed to play for his new team Terrafirma.